 A: This is a straightforward HR interview question.
 All you have to do is make sure that your ‘likes’ correspond to the skills required for the job on offer.
 Be enthusiastic; describe your job as interesting and diverse but do not overdo it – after all, you are looking to leave.

 What do you dislike about your present job?

-A: Be cautious with this answer.
+A: Be cautious with this answer to this HR interview question.
 Do not be too specific as you may draw attention to weaknesses that will leave you open to further problems.
 One approach is to choose a characteristic of your present company, such as its size or slow decision-making processes etc. Give your answer with the air of someone who takes problems and frustrations in your stride as part of the job.

 What are your strengths?

 A: This is one HR interview question that you know you are going to get so there is no excuse for being unprepared.
 Concentrate on discussing your main strengths.
 List three or four proficiencies e.g. your ability to learn quickly, determination to succeed, positive attitude, your ability to relate to people and achieve a common goal.
 You may be asked to give examples of the above so be prepared.

 What is your greatest weakness?